 - 1. Use this unit only in the manner intended by the manufacturer.
 If you have questions, contact the manufacturer at the address or telephone number provided. - 2.
 Before servicing or cleaning the unit, disconnect the power cord from the electrical outlet. - 3.
 This unit is not designed to provide combustion and/or dilution air for fuel-burning appliances. - 4.
-This unit is not designed to provide make-up air for other exhausting devices, such as range exhaust hoods, clothes dryers, or other exhaust fans.

-- When cutting or drilling into wall or ceiling structures, do not damage electrical wiring or other hidden utilities. - 6.
+This unit is not designed to provide make-up air for other exhausting devices, such as range exhaust hoods, clothes dryers, or other exhaust fans. - 5.
+When cutting or drilling into wall or ceiling structures, do not damage electrical wiring or other hidden utilities. - 6.
 Do not use this unit with any speed controls, dehumidistats or timers other than those specifically indicated within this manual. - 7.
-This unit must be grounded.
-The power supply cord has a three-prong grounding plug for your personal safety.
-It must be plugged into a mating 3-prong grounding receptacle, grounded in accordance with national and local codes.
-Do not remove the ground prong.
-Do not use an extension cord. - 8.
+The unit must be equipped with a ground connection.
+The NEC terminal block provides a terminal for connecting the ground wire to the unit.
+The unit's ground wire must therefore be connected to the building's grounding system in accordance with the building code.
+Do not use extension cords. - 8.
 Do not install exhaust grilles in a cooking area (see "Locating the Exhaust Air Grilles or Registers" on page 13).
 Do not connect directly to any appliances. - 9.
 Do not use to exhaust hazardous or explosive materials and vapors. - 10.
 When performing installation, servicing or cleaning the unit, it is recommended to wear safety glasses and gloves. - 11.
 When local regulations comprise more restrictive installation or certification requirements, such requirements supersede those in these instructions.